mohanson/pxsol/doc/en/markdown/content/ss_skeleton.md

 If all goes well, you'll see a `pxsol_ss.so` file in the `target/deploy/` directory.
 This is the program file ready to be deployed to Solana.

-Note: the `-Znext-lockfile-bump` flag is a temporary workaround because Solana v1.18 depends on Rust 1.75, and there are some compatibility issues if you're using a newer Rust version.
+Note: the `-Znext-lockfile-bump` flag is a temporary workaround because solana_program's older versions depend on older Rust versions, and there are some compatibility issues if you're using a newer Rust version.
 You might not need this flag anymore depending on the Solana toolchain updates.
 For more details, refer to this [GitHub page](https://github.com/solana-foundation/anchor/issues/3392).

 ## Summary